Below is a brief overview by category of the most common Western medicines for arthritis pain relief.

 Deramaxx will improve your dog’s quality of life and help him maintain his regular activity level.

-Deramaxx should be avoided or administered with extreme caution in dogs with:
+Avoid Deramaxx or administer with extreme caution in dogs with:

 - Gastrointestinal ulcers

 You should not give Deramaxx to dogs with a deracoxib sensitivity.